database.delete()

 When you delete a database, its data becomes inaccessible and is asynchronously deleted.
 As part of the deletion process, Fauna recursively deletes:

-Deleting a database with a large number of keys can exceed Transactional Write Ops throughput limits and cause errors with a 429 HTTP status code.
+Deleting a database with a large number of keys can exceed Transactional Write Ops throughput limits.
+This can cause throttling errors with a limit_exceeded error code and a 429 HTTP status code.

-Deleting a database with a large number of child databases can cause errors with 440 HTTP status code.
+Deleting a database with a large number of child databases can cause timeout errors with a time_out error code and a 440 HTTP status code.

 To avoid throttling or timeouts, incrementally delete all keys and child databases before deleting the database.
 See delete all keys and delete all child databases.